esl-epfl/x-heep/docs/source/index.rst

 In addition to the already mentioned peripherals, we added a pad ring, a pad controller, a frequency-locked loop (FLL), and an MCU controller.
 Then, we synthesised and placed and routed the design with ``TSMC 65nm CMOS technology`` and two flavours of cells: low-voltage threshold (LVT) and high-voltage threshold (HVT).
 The former is high-performance but high-power, while the latter is low-power but low-performance.

 We simulated our design with dedicated test applications storing the switching activity file.
 Then, we performed a detailed power analysis to extract the leakage and average dynamic power of each IP in the architecture.
-These values are stored in two CSV files, called ``TSMC_65nm_LVT_20MHz.csv`` and ``TSMC_65nm_HVT_20MHz.csv``, located in the folder ``~/x_heep/sw/riscv/pwr_val``.
+These values will be released soon.

 .. warning::